Shepherd Bushiri: Non-payment for clothing

-Darlington Manyawu, a businessman based in Hong Kong, claims to have sold Bushiri clothing to the value of R450000 but had not received payment for them.
-He claims that the clothing was given to Bushiri's spokesman, Maynard Manyowa on 28 June 2019 and Bushiri has subsequently been seen wearing the clothes at public church gatherings.
-Ephraim Nyondo, the spokesman for the Elightened Christian Gathering church, did not dispute the claim but stated that the matter did not concern Bushiri as it was between Manyawu and Manyowa.
+In 2019, Darlington Manyawu, a businessman based in Hong Kong, claimed to have sold Bushiri clothing to the value of R450000 but did not receive payment for them.
+He claimed that the clothing was given to Bushiri's spokesman, Maynard Manyowa on 28 June 2019 and Bushiri had subsequently been seen wearing the clothes at public church gatherings.
+Ephraim Nyondo, the spokesman for the Enlightened Christian Gathering church, did not dispute the claim but stated that the matter did not concern Bushiri as it was between Manyawu and Manyowa.

 Radio Veritas

 The South African Catholic radio station, Radio Veritas, was reprimanded by the Broadcasting Complaints Commission of South Africa (BCCSA) for airing a one-sided programme laced with allegations against Bushiri on 1 December 2019.
 Bushiri had claimed that the broadcast was "malicious, damaging to his reputation, libelous, contained lies, was unfounded" and did not afford him the right of reply.
 The BCCSA noted that Veritas Radio had contravened the broadcasting act in not presenting the opposing view from Bushiri.